didionconsult/eight-digit-hex-codes/README.md

 # Eight-digit-hex-codes

 #### A small color palette showing opacity variation.
-- demonstrates changes in alpha percentages with eight digit hex codes
+- demonstrates changes in alpha percentages using eight digit hex codes
 - gives a list of resources